Table of Contents

 - Consider the employer’s standard salary range for the vacancy.

-- Leverage online tools such as Glassdoor, Salary.com, and PayScale to identify market average for similar roles.
+- Leverage online tools such as Glassdoor, Salary.com, and PayScale to identify market averages for similar roles.

 - Understand your value based on your candidate profile.